sigoden/aichat/README.md

 When you set up a prompt, every message sent later will carry the prompt.

 ```
-〉.prompt {
+〉{ .prompt
-:::     I want you to translate the sentences I wrote into emojis.
+I want you to translate the sentences I wrote into emojis.
-:::     I will write the sentence, and you will express it with emojis.
+I will write the sentence, and you will express it with emojis.
-:::     I don't want you to reply with anything but emoji.
+I don't want you to reply with anything but emoji.
-::: }
+}
 Done

-〉You are a genius
+Ｐ〉You are a genius
 👉🧠💡👨‍🎓

-〉I'm embarrassed
+Ｐ〉I'm embarrassed
 🙈😳
 ```